 The hamlet of Laurel Hill can be found, surrounded by Bago State Forest, on the main road between Tumbarumba and Batlow.

 The Lochinvar picnic area also has some lovely old and interesting trees.
 Lochinvar is the site of a once splendid garden, dating back to European settlement in the 1860’s.
-Public bathrooms are located at both Pilot Hill Arboretum and Lochinvar Picnic Area, but not at the Sugar Pine Walk.
+Public bathrooms are located at both Pilot Hill Arboretum and Lochinvar Picnic Area.

 Places to Stay in Laurel Hill